 Wondering how to make money as an interior decorator or better yet, how long until that money starts rolling in?
-This was a question that came up in the Designers Club Q + A day.
+This was a question that came up in the Society Q + A day.

 It's hard to answer that question because there's so much that goes on when you're growing and marketing your interior design business.